 In fact, the Tecoma trees are usually planted in a majority of parks and along the streets of Malaysia.
 This is why, when it reaches its full bloom (usually in March), the streets of Malaysia will look like it’s the “Sakura” season.

 Now you might have seen photos of these beautiful Tecoma streets in Kedah but we recently found out that Penang has plenty of them too!
-Just head over to Bayan Lepas and you will find the campus grounds of USM laden with Tecoma trees.
+Just head over to Bayan Lepas or Bukit Mertajam and you will find the grounds laden with Tecoma trees.
 Or, drop by at the streets of Tanjung Tokong and you can easily spot them as well.

 Have You Seen Tecoma Trees In Penang?